-Anyone of the following causes may be considered as sufficient for the disqualification of a Bidder and the rejection of his Bid:
+Any of the following causes may be considered as sufficient for the disqualification of a Bidder and the rejection of a Bid:

-- a) Submission of more than one (1) Bid for the same Work by an individual, firm, partnership or corporation under the same or different names. - b) Evidence of collusion among Bidders. - c) Previous participation in collusive bidding on Work. - d) Submission of an unbalanced Bid in which the prices bid for some items are out of proportion to the prices bid for other items. - e) Lack of competency of Bidder- i.e., Bidder will be considered ineligible if at any time during the process of receiving bids or awarding the Contract, developments arise, which in the opinion of the Owner and/or City, adversely affect the Bidder's ability to perform.
-However, the Bidder will be given an opportunity by the to present additional evidence before final action is taken. - f) Lack of responsibility as shown by past Work judged from the standpoint of workmanship and progress. - g) Uncompleted Work for which the Bidder is committed by Contract which, in the judgment of the City or Owner, might hinder or prevent the prompt completion of Work under this Contract if awarded to such Bidder. - h) Being in arrears on any of his or her existing contracts with the Owner or City, or in litigation with the Owner or City, or having defaulted on a previous contract with the Owner or City. - i) Promoting deliberate discriminatory practices. - j) Bidder not defined as "local" where specified.
+- a) Submission of more than one (1) Bid for the same Work by an individual, firm, partnership or corporation under the same or different names. - b) Evidence of collusion among Bidders. - c) Previous participation in collusive bidding. - d) Submission of an unbalanced Bid in which the prices bid for some items are out of proportion to the prices bid for other items. - e) Lack of competency of Bidder- i.e., Bidder will be considered ineligible if at anytime during the process of receiving bids or awarding the Contract, developments arise, which in the opinion of the City or Owner, adversely affect the Bidder's responsibility or ability to perform.
+However, the Bidder will be given an opportunity to present additional evidence before final action is taken. - f) Lack of responsibility as shown by past Work judged from the standpoint of workmanship and progress. - g) Uncompleted Work for which the Bidder is committed by Contract which, in the judgment of the City or Owner, might hinder or prevent the prompt completion of Work under this Contract if awarded to such Bidder. - h) Being in arrears on any existing contracts, or in litigation, or having defaulted on a previous contract. - i) Promoting deliberate discriminatory practices.

 This list is a representative sample of causes for disqualification and shall not be deemed to be all-inclusive.
 In addition, a person or affiliate who has been placed on the Debarred Contractors Excluded Parties List following a conviction for a public entity crime may not submit a bid, proposal, or reply on a contract to provide any goods or services to a public entity; may not submit a bid, proposal, or reply on a contract with a public entity for the construction or repair of a public building or public work; may not submit bids, proposals, or replies on leases of real property to a public entity; may not be awarded or perform work as a contractor, supplier, subcontractor, or consultant under a contract with any public entity; and may not transact business with any public entity in excess of the threshold amount provided in s.
-287.017 for CATEGORY TWO for a period of 36 months following the date of being placed on the convicted vendor list.
+[287.017](#) for CATEGORY TWO for a period of 36 months following the date of being placed on the convicted vendor list.